emilkrebs/Generator-Discord/README.md

 <hr>

-Generate a basic starter project for a new discord bot in your favorite programming language.
+Generate a basic starter project for a new Discord-bot in your favorite programming language.

 ### Supported programming languages
 - TypeScript